mkigikm/director_api/README.md

 `app/controllers/directors_controller.js` the `create`, `update`, `index`, and `show` actions called by the router.

-`app/models/directors.js` business logic, remote API access, and Redis database access for the Director model.
+`app/models/directors.js` business logic, livestream API access, and Redis database access for the Director model.

 `bin/www` startup code for the server.
 Entirely made by the express generator.